 When there are indications that an asset may be impaired, the Company is required to estimate the asset's recoverable amount.
 Recoverable amount is the greater of value in use and fair value less costs to sell.
-No impairment indicators of non-financial assets have been noted for the years ended February 28, 2014 and 2013 other than the impairment taken on investment in associate (Note 6) and the write down of Big Springs property (Note 8), sold in February 2013.
+No impairment indicators of non-financial assets have been noted for the quarters ended May 31, 2014 and 2013.